You know that you’re “supposed” to be investing, but what exactly does that mean?

 - Since your early returns won’t have much of an impact on your end result, it doesn’t actually matter how good you are at investing when you first start.

-- All that matters is that you get those contributions going as soon as possible.
+- All that matters is that you contribute as much as you can as soon as possible.

 Lucky for you, I have a simple calculator that helps you answer that exact question.
-You can find it here: Retirement Planning The Easy Way.
+You can find it here: How Much Should You Be Saving for Retirement/Financial Independence?

 The important thing is that you start saving as soon as you can.
 Nothing else is more important to your long-term success.